chirlu/sox/msvc9/Readme.txt

 How to build:

-1. Check out the SoX CVS code into a directory named sox.
+1. Check out the SoX git code into a directory named sox.

 2. Extract the source code for the other libraries next to the sox directory.
 Remove the version numbers from the directory names.